-

 Our Work In Action

-Community-based organizations, leaders, and nonprofits are uniquely positioned to help design projects in a way that reflects the values and culture of their communities.
-Through deploying over 100 climate tech projects, we learned that this strengthens a project’s impact on startups, their customers, and the communities where projects are being deployed.
+Community-based organizations, leaders and nonprofits are uniquely positioned to help design projects in a way that reflects the values and culture of their communities.
+Through deploying over 100 climate tech projects in more than 30 countries, we learned that this strengthens a project’s impact on startups, their customers and the communities where projects are being deployed.

 A new model for more equitable project deployment

 Elemental’s Square Partnerships model is built upon the conviction that innovation succeeds best when it engages the community early and often.
-Companies are encouraged to collaborate with three key stakeholders from design to implementation: customers, community-based organizations, and investors / funders.
-We have developed a toolkit to help startups implement this new model that includes case studies from Elemental portfolio companies that have used this model for their Project Track deployments.
+You are encouraged to collaborate with three key stakeholders from design to implementation: customers, community-based organizations and investors / funders.
+We have developed a toolkit to help you implement this new model that includes case studies from Elemental portfolio companies that have used this model for their Project Track deployments.

 Case Studies